aksommerville/vexularg/README.md

 - [ ] Itch page.
 - [ ] Revisit voicing of `2-wrath_of_vexularg`, can I make it crunchier?
 - [x] Is it possible to lose the balloon? ...NO
+- [x] Ground strike velocity is overestimated when dropping off a balloon.
+- [x] What does it take to accidentally lose the collection after triggering acceleration?
+- - It's possible.
+Likeliest way is if you release the balloon thru the ceiling hole.
+I'm not going to worry about it.

 ## Post-Jam